kalte0/BMC-CS-151.github.io/labs/Lab07.md

 ## Exercise 3 - `contains` and `height`
 Proceed with implementing and testing `contains` and `height`.
+The height of a tree with no root should be -1.
 Then, write JUnit tests in `TestLinkedBinaryTree.java` to make sure they work correctly.

 # Summary